Contact Us

 Our Paramedics are courageous, caring, confident and patient and put themselves on the front-line of pre-hospital medical care every day, making life changing decisions.
 Our Paramedics work collaboratively with the broader St John WA organisation and other health care and emergency service organisations to provide quality, patient centred care to the Western Australian community.

-Please note, due to operational demands successful applicants will be rostered to and required to work in the South Metropolitan area.
+Please note, due to operational demands successful applicants will be rostered to and required to work in the South Metropolitan Area.
 Applicants that reside outside of this area will be expected to travel to these locations.

 Candidate Eligibility and Criteria